-He is also recognized as one of the first to establish a major break from using mythology to explain the world and the universe, and instead turned to science and theories to explain natural objects and phenomena – a precursor to modern science as we know it today.
+He is also recognized as one of the first to establish a major break from using mythology to explain the world and the universe, turning instead to science and theories to explain natural objects and phenomena, a precursor to modern science as we know it today.

 “The happy man is the one who has a healthy body, a wealthy soul and a well-educated nature.”

 “Nothing is more active than thought, for it travels over the universe, and nothing is stronger than necessity for all must submit to it.”

 “Time is the wisest of all things that are; for it brings everything to light.”